BETALAB-team/CaRM/docs/source/about.rst

 About
 =====

-CaRM is developed within the **BETALAB** research group at the Department of Industrial Engineering, University of Padova.
+pyCaRM is developed within the **BETALAB** research group at the Department of Industrial Engineering, University of Padova.

 Authors